codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 #### Install & configure passive cluster via Helm chart

 If you use a Helm chart, you can update the chart's `values.yaml` with the global variables before installation, and then deploy the chart to the passive cluster.

 You must:
 * Copy the path to `values.yaml`
 * Update/add variables to `values.yaml`
 * Download Codefresh installation chart

 **Copy the path to values.yaml**
 If you have a Codefresh installation, copy the path to `values.yaml`.
 Otherwise, run the initialization command to create the `values.yaml` file and populate it with the required values.

 1. If you have a Codefresh installation, copy the path to the `values.yaml` file:
-  * Go to the folder with the `kcfi` installation of the active cluster, that includes the `config.yaml` file.
+  * Go to the folder with the `kcfi` installation of the active cluster that includes the `config.yaml` file.
   * Go to the `assets` subfolder, and copy the path to the `values.yaml` file.
 1. If you do not have a Codefresh installation, do the following:
   * Go to an empty folder.